muktarrejvi/cybersecurity-portfolio/SSCP_CertMike.md

 - Ensure consistent data protection.
 - Reduce risk exposure.
 - Provide a solid foundation for regulatory compliance and organizational security.

+## 👥 Data Security Roles

+### 📌 Data Governance Model (Four-Tier Structure)
+1. **Data Owner (a.k.a.
+Data Controller under GDPR)**
+   - Senior-level official with overall responsibility for a dataset.
+   - Defines policies and guidelines for data use/security.
+   - Makes final decisions on data handling.
+   - Example: VP of HR = Data Owner for employee data.

+2. **Data Steward**
+   - Implements the policies set by the Data Owner.
+   - Handles day-to-day governance (e.g., who can access data).
+   - Reports to the Data Owner.
+   - Example: Director of HR Information Services.

+3. **Data Custodian**
+   - IT staff/system administrators who manage data storage and processing.
+   - Ensure backups, encryption, access controls, compliance.
+   - Rarely make policy decisions but enforce protections.

+4. **Data User**
+   - Employees (analysts, managers, service staff) who interact with data daily.
+   - Must comply with rules set by owners/stewards.
+   - Responsible for avoiding unauthorized disclosure.

+---

+### 🌍 External Roles
+- **Data Subjects**
+  - The individuals described in collected data (e.g., employees, customers).
+  - Not part of governance structure but hold privacy rights.

+- **Data Processors**
+  - Third parties handling data on behalf of the organization.
+  - Perform tasks like data entry, analysis, transmission, or destruction.
+  - Must follow policies/security requirements set by Data Owner/Controller.

+---

+### ⚠️ Key Distinction
+- **System Owner ≠ Data Owner**
+  - Owning IT infrastructure does not mean owning the data stored/processed within it.
+  - Important for internal governance and inter-organizational data sharing.

+---

+✅ Strong data governance requires coordination between **owners, stewards, custodians, and users**, while respecting the rights of **data subjects** and enforcing policies with **processors**.